Continuation War: Ceasefire and peace

 Russian historian Nikolai Baryshnikov disputed the view that the Soviet Union sought to deprive Finland of its independence.
-He argued that there is no documentary evidence for such claims and that the Soviet government was always open for negotiations.
+He argued that there was no documentary evidence for such claims and that the Soviet government was always open for negotiations.
 Baryshnikov cited sources like the public information chief of Finnish Headquarters, Major Kalle Lehmus, to show that Finnish leadership had learned of the limited Soviet plans for Finland by at least July 1944 after intelligence revealed that some Soviet divisions were to be transferred to reserve in Leningrad.
 Finnish historian Heikki Ylikangas stated similar findings in 2009.
 According to him, the Soviets refocused their efforts in the summer of 1944 from the Finnish Front to defeating Germany, and Mannerheim received intelligence from Colonel Aladár Paasonen in June 1944 that the Soviet Union was aiming for peace, not occupation.

 Evidence of the Soviet leadership's intentions for the occupation of Finland has later been uncovered.
 In 2018, it was revealed that the Soviets' designed and printed (in Goznak) new banknotes for Finland during the closing phases of the war, which were to be put into use after the planned occupation of the country.